 Web-based Reanalysis Intercomparison Tools (WRIT)

-A set of web-based reanalysis intercomparison tools (WRIT) is available from the NOAA ESRL Physical Sciences Division and University of Colorado CIRES.
+A set of web-based reanalysis intercomparison tools (WRIT) is available from the NOAA Physical Sciences Laboratory and University of Colorado CIRES.

-The "WRIT" Maps tool allows users to examine 20CR, ERA-Interim, MERRA, NCEP R1, NCEP R2, and NCEP CFSR data.
-Pressure level data are available as well as 5 single level variables including sea level pressure, 2 m air temperature, 10 m winds, and precipitation.
+The "WRIT" Maps tool allows users to examine 20CR, ERA-Interim, ERA-20C, JRA-55, MERRA, MERRA-2, NCEP R1, NCEP R2, and NCEP CFSR reanalyses datasets.
+Pressure level data are available for most reanalyses, as well as 5 single level variables including sea level pressure, 2 m air temperature, 10 m winds, precipitation.
 Maps and pressure-level by longitude and pressure-level by latitude can be generated for monthly means, anomalies, and climatologies.
-Two observational datasets have been made available that can be compared to 2m air temperature and precipitation.
+Observational datasets have been made available that can be compared to 2m air temperature and precipitation.
 These quantities can be differenced between datasets.

 Future enhancements include different time scales.